dmbarbour/wikilon/docs/ABCRT.md

 See [Parallelism.md](Parallelism.md)

-It seems I'll take a hit, however, with respect to easy access to a stack for compact deep copies.
+It seems I'll take a hit, however, with respect to easy access to a scratch space stack for deep copies.
 The scratch space I've been using is *convenient* for fast copy and computing sizes of things.
 But synchronizing use of that space would easily become a synchronization bottleneck.

 ### Checkpoints